Policies and Procedures

 - In order to take an exam at the Testing Center, students are required to complete a Test Room Booking request through Purchase Accommodate.

 - Students are expected to schedule their quizzes, exams, and final exams during the same date/time as their class unless it interferes with their extended time accommodation.
-Any arrangements to take a test at a different time from the rest of the class requires that professor approval be emailed to firstname.lastname@example.org before the request is made.
+If an alternative date and/or time is required, you are responsible for contacting your Professor for pre-approval to take the test at an alternative date and/or time.
+Preapproval information must be included in your appointment notes when you schedule your appointment.

-- For scheduling purposes, students are required to make appointments with 72 hours advance notice (3 business days).
+- For scheduling purposes, students are responsible for scheduling their in-person test accommodation appointments using the Accommodate online system at least one week before their test to make sure that the proper space and/or technology are available.
+Accommodate will not permit appointment requests with fewer than 72 hours advanced notice.
 However, the Testing Coordinator can, in certain extenuating circumstances, facilitate scheduling an exam within the 72-hour period.

 - The Testing Center does not guarantee the provisions of service for late requests.